Multimodal Belief-Space Covariance Steering with Active Probing and Influence for Interactive Driving: Methodology

-To address \textbf{\ref{Q1}}, we maintain a hierarchical belief over discrete intents and their associated motion modes, as described above.
-This structure allows Bayesian updates to propagate evidence consistently across both levels.
-The process begins at the lowest level: evaluating each hypothesis against the new data.
-Given a new observation $\bm{z}(t)$, we compute the likelihood of each mode $(i,k)$: $\ell_{i,k}(t) = p(\bm{z}(t) \mid i, k)$.
-This term answers the fundamental question: ``How likely is the observation we just saw if the agent were truly executing mode $k$ of intent $i$?"
-It serves as the atomic piece of evidence, grounding our inference in the most recent sensor data.
+To address \textbf{Q1}, we maintain a hierarchical belief over discrete intents and their associated motion modes.
+The process begins at the lowest level: given a new observation $\bm{z}(t)$, we compute the likelihood of each mode $(i,k)$: $\ell_{i,k}(t) = p(\bm{z}(t) \mid i, k)$, which serves as the atomic piece of evidence grounding our inference in the most recent sensor data.

 With evidence for each individual mode, we ascend the hierarchy to the intent level.
-The aggregated likelihood for an entire intent $i$ is calculated as a weighted sum over its constituent modes:
+The aggregated likelihood for intent $i$ is a weighted sum over its constituent modes:

-This step is crucial.
-It ensures that the overall likelihood of an intent is not just based on the single best-fitting mode, but rather reflects the entire distribution of behaviors associated with it.
-Modes that were already considered probable ($w_{i,k}(t)$ is high) contribute more significantly, creating a natural temporal smoothing of the belief.
+This ensures that intent likelihood reflects the entire distribution of associated behaviors, not just the single best-fitting mode.
+Modes that were already considered probable ($w_{i,k}(t)$ is high) contribute more significantly, creating natural temporal smoothing of the belief.

-To combine these aggregated likelihoods with our prior belief $\pi(t)$, we apply Bayes' rule.
-First, we compute the Bayesian evidence term, which serves as a normalization constant: $ Z = \sum_{j=1}^I \pi_j(t)\,\mathcal{L}[j]$.
-Intuitively, $Z$ represents the total probability of observing $\bm{z}(t)$ across all possible intents and modes, weighted by our prior beliefs.
-It ensures that the updated posterior probabilities will sum to one, maintaining a valid distribution.
+To combine aggregated likelihoods with our prior $\pi(t)$, we apply Bayes' rule.
+The normalization constant $Z = \sum_{j=1}^I \pi_j(t)\,\mathcal{L}[j]$ represents the total probability of observing $\bm{z}(t)$ across all intents and modes.
+The posterior intent probability is then: